Those Who Wish Me Dead: Plot

-She attempts to take Connor into town on foot, but they are forced to turn back when the fire blocks their path.
-Following the radio call, Ethan returns home with the Sheriff, aiming to protect Allison.
-However, the assassins ambush them; they kill the Sheriff and force Ethan to guide them through the woods.
+Hannah attempts to take Connor into town on foot but they are forced to turn back when the fire blocks their path.
+Following the radio call, Ethan returns home with the sheriff, aiming to protect Allison.
+However, the assassins ambush them, killing the sheriff and forcing Ethan to guide them through the woods.

-The assassins arrive at Hannah's fire tower and force Ethan to search it as they observe from a tree.
+The assassins arrive at Hannah's fire tower and force Ethan to search it as they observe from afar.
 Hannah and Connor hide while Ethan attempts to make it appear as if the tower is empty.
-After Patrick sees that Ethan seems to be talking to someone, the assassins shoot up the tower.
+When Patrick realizes Ethan is talking to someone, the assassins shoot up the tower.
 Ethan is injured, but Hannah and Connor manage to escape.

-The assassins try to follow them but are stopped when Allison, having tracked them down, starts shooting at them.
-Patrick and Jack split up, with Patrick pursuing Hannah and Connor while Jack stays behind to fight Allison; Allison gains the upper hand and kills Jack.
+The assassins try to follow them but are stopped by Allison who, having tracked them down, starts shooting at them.
+Patrick and Jack split up, with Patrick pursuing Hannah and Connor while Jack stays behind to fight Allison.
+Allison gains the upper hand and kills Jack.

-Connor runs ahead while Hannah fights Patrick but returns after Patrick threatens to beat Hannah to death.
+Connor runs ahead while Hannah fights Patrick but returns after Patrick threatens to beat her to death.
 As Patrick is about to kill Connor, Hannah severely injures Patrick with a climbing axe and leaves him to burn to death in the approaching fire.
 Allison reunites with Ethan in the tower, but the fire traps them as they put on oxygen masks and hold each other.
 Hannah and Connor jump into a stream and watch from under the water as the fire engulfs the forest.

-In the morning after the fire has burned out, Hannah's old smoke-jumping team arrives and rescues her, Connor, and Allison.
-Ethan has died from his gunshot wounds.
+In the morning after the fire has burned out, Hannah's old smoke-jumping team arrives and rescues her, Connor, and Allison but Ethan dies from his gunshot wounds.
 Connor later prepares to give his father's evidence to the media.
 Hannah promises to help him through his uncertain future.

 Cast

 Production

+The film was initially acquired by 20th Century Fox in 2013, a couple months before the novel was published.
+Charles Leavitt was picked after several writers had submitted their own drafts.

 It was announced in January 2019 that Angelina Jolie would star in the film, with Taylor Sheridan writing and directing.
 By April, Nicholas Hoult, Tyler Perry, Jon Bernthal, and Aidan Gillen had been cast.
 Filming began in May 2019 in New Mexico, with production concluding in July 2019 and an announcement that James Jordan had been cast.
 The film's score was composed by Brian Tyler.